lucky-wolf/DW2-XL/README.md

 - Greatly improved the design names for the Ikkuro
 - Removed 2nd weapon from basic interceptors for Ikkuro (like all other races)
 - Tweaked Human, Ikkuro, Teekan, and Zenox weapon policies to match their racial preferences better
+- Slightly reduced energy costs of Smart Drive
+- Tweaked the names of Ikkuro Utopian Government

 ### v1.18.1
 - Removed planetary gravitic facilities (cause weird behavior)